Vallots Auctioneers

 William (Bill) Rice was a noted member of the NYC East Village scene throughout the 1960s and 1980s.
 Enamored with the often gritty life of both the East and West Village, his works observed overlooked aspects of queer men of color in particular.

-The art historical importance of the Westside cruising piers cannot be overstated.
-David Wojnarowicz and Keith Haring painted murals in the dilapidated shipping warehouses, photographers Arthur Tress and Peter Hujar took pictures of men and queer scenes, performers, like a young RuPaul, came of age on the Piers, and men from the boroughs hooked up with each other and the (bridge and tunnel) men from Long Island, Westchester and New Jersey; later, gay historically important clubs and bars, like the Mineshaft, took over the abandoned buildings on the opposite side of the highway and in the adjacent Meatpacking District and not far from what is now The Whitney Museum of American Art.
+The art historical importance of the Westside cruising Piers cannot be overstated.
+David Wojnarowicz and Keith Haring painted murals in the dilapidated shipping warehouses, photographers Arthur Tress and Peter Hujar took pictures of men and queer scenes, performers, like a young RuPaul, came of age on the Piers, and men from the boroughs came for hooked-ups as did the (bridge and tunnel) men from Long Island, Westchester and New Jersey; later, gay historically important clubs and bars, like the Mineshaft, took over the abandoned buildings on the opposite side of the highway and in the adjacent Meatpacking District and not far from what is now The Whitney Museum of American Art.

 Provenance: estate of Bill Rice, courtesy of Steven Harvey Fine Art Projects, New York.